Mountain: Geology

 There are three main types of mountains: volcanic, fold, and block.
 All three types are formed from plate tectonics: when portions of the Earth's crust move, crumple, and dive.
 Compressional forces, isostatic uplift and intrusion of igneous matter forces surface rock upward, creating a landform higher than the surrounding features.
 The height of the feature makes it either a hill or, if higher and steeper, a mountain.
 Major mountains tend to occur in long linear arcs, indicating tectonic plate boundaries and activity.

 Volcanoes

 Volcanoes are formed when a plate is pushed below another plate, or at a mid-ocean ridge or hotspot.
 At a depth of around 100 km, melting occurs in rock above the slab (due to the addition of water), and forms magma that reaches the surface.
 When the magma reaches the surface, it often builds a volcanic mountain, such as a shield volcano or a stratovolcano.
 Examples of volcanoes include Mount Fuji in Japan and Mount Pinatubo in the Philippines.
-The magma does not have to reach the surface in order to create a mountain: magma that solidifies below ground can still form dome mountains, such as Navajo Mountain in the US.
+The magma does not have to reach the surface in order to create a mountain: magma that solidifies below ground can still form dome mountains, such as Navajo Mountain in the United States.